-There s no doubt that Zambia as an economy has come a long way but still its not enough.
+There s no doubt that Zambia as an economy has come a long way but still there is more room for improvement.
 The social conditions are just not fit for long-term development.
 Zambia has to aim for a holistic development strategy and not just certain areas.
-Economic growth will lead to only inequalities in distribution of wealth, which is not the answer to the problem but a major cause for future problems.
-He government has to work on implementing policies that aim at the improvement of social conditions.
-Zambia has to harness the human capital it has else it will loose its competitive advantage and global recognition it has earned globally.[/premium_content]
+Economic growth will lead to only inequalities in distribution of wealth, which is not the answer to the problem but a major case for future problems.
+Government has to work on implementing policies that aim at the improvement of social conditions.
+Zambia has to harness the human capital it has else it will loose its competitive advantage and global recognition.